The Newsreel: Founding

 Rosenberger argues that "Newsreel was therefore part of an international movement that sought to use film to push back against the colonial and imperialistic powers."
 He also notes that Newsreel created "relationships and alliances" with other radical filmmaking groups around the world.
 Leonard M. Henny, a Dutch filmmaker, teacher and writer stated that "Newsreel served as a model for groups in England, Holland, Sweden, and Germany".

 It also worked towards a distribution network which matched its radical and movement oriented goals.
 They called it "community distribution" and argued that films should not be commodities.
-An early article they submitted to the underground newspaper networks explained, "If the films were not to be commodities they had to be distributed through non-theatrical channels where they could reach people in a community situation."
+An early article Newsreel submitted to the underground press explained, "If the films were not to be commodities they had to be distributed through non-theatrical channels where they could reach people in a community situation."
 This meant that films were to be distributed through leftwing channels already established and growing within and between the movements of the day.
 Films were to be put "into the hands of organizers and activists" who were expected to use it in their "daily political work.
 Payne put it this way, "We wanted people to work with our films as catalysts for political discussions about social change in America and to relate the questions in the films to issues in their own communities."
 She added, "We didn't like to just send our films out; we would go out and speak with our films.
 We saw them as weapons."
 Much of this did take place - as stated above, their films became regular, even popular, events at movement and counter-culture gatherings.

 Like much of the New Left, Newsreel started as a mainly white, male-dominated organization, but soon became more diverse, by 1971 it "was not only predominantly non-white, it was also female-led.
 It worked with people of all races, ages, genders, and ethnicities."
 Newsreel continues today in the form of its two offspring, Third World Newsreel and California Newsreel.